Setting the Sender ID on SMS Messages

 The Australian market operates under ACMA (Australian Communications and Media Authority) regulations, allowing for more flexibility in the "From" field:

 • Virtual Mobile Number (Long Code): A full-length mobile number.
-This is the default for TNZ customers in Australia as it allows for two-way communication (capturing replies).
+This is the default for TNZ customers in Australia as it allows for two-way communication (capturing replies from Australian recipients).

 • Alpha Sender ID: A brand name (up to 11 characters), such as "TNZ" or "YourBrand".